zsarnett/RRSH---Restricted-Remote-Shell/README.txt

 Limitations:

 	I used thelimitation of MAXLINE for the user inputs and all the read and writen functions.
 I noticed that my program would core dump if there was a newline on any file.
 I didnt fix the bug because I could not find a way with the wrapper Fgets function.

-References:

-	Evan Heaton helped me with the understanding of the Rio functions